danftang/SpaceTimeOS/README.md

 If Bob has a channel to Alice (let's call it `channelToAlice`), and a channel to Carol (`channelToCarol`), he may want to introduce Alice to Carol.
 To do this Bob needs to get a `RemoteReference` to Alice, which he does by calling `channelToAlice.target()`.
 He can then send the `RemoteReference` to Carol, who can then use it to create a channel to Alice.
 For example:
 ```
 channelToCarol.send([remoteReferenceToAlice = channelToAlice.target()](Carol &carol) mutable {
-    carol.channelToAlice = ChannelWriter(carol, remoteReferenceToAlice);
+    carol.channelToAlice = Channel(carol, remoteReferenceToAlice);
     ...
 });
 ```

 Note that Bob should never send Carol a raw pointer or reference to Alice because a reference at one spacetime location is not valid at any other location (e.g. Bob and Carol may not even reside on the same physical computer).
-He also shouldn't send a `ChannelWriter` directly, as a channel is between two fixed agents (to prevent this, `ChannelWriter` doesn't have a copy constructor so can't be captured in a `std::function`.
-To pass a `ChannelWriter` to a method, it must be moved rather than copied).
+He also shouldn't send a `Channel` directly, as a channel is between two fixed agents (to prevent this, `Channel` doesn't have a copy constructor so can't be captured in a `std::function`.
+To pass a `Channel` to a method, it must be moved rather than copied).

 ## Spacetime as a means to distributing multi-agent computation